John-Titor/tinyscript/README.md

 Math Library
 ------------
-The math library is optional, and is found in the file `tinyscript_math.h`.
+The math library is optional, and is found in the file `tinyscript_math.c`.
 It must be initialized with `ts_define_math_funcs()` before use.
 Functions provided are:

 `signbit(x)`: returns 1 if x < 0, 0 otherwise